 When using gelatin for jello shots, the powder has to “bloom” in liquid first and should follow a basic formula, so be sure to follow this tutorial on making jello shots with unflavored gelatin if you want to try making Knox jello shots.

-Unflavored gelatin jello shot recipes
+Unflavored gelatin jello shots

-jello shots with lids
+Layered jello shots

 Set time can vary depending on the container.
 Jello shots in small plastic cups will set faster than jiggler-style jello shots.
+Jello shots can set at room temperature, but they will probably take a little longer.

 Quick-set jello shots